udexon/SMMP/Graph:Note.md

 - Improve programers' income -- reduce pay gaps between MAGAF and the rest of us

-2. Graph Database of Instagram Users
+2. Graph Database of Instagram Users -- better advertising revenues for non-celebrities

-3. Other types of Graph Database, Gurunet for Training, Internet of Peoples (IoP)
+3. Other types of Graph Database, Gurunet for Training, Internet of Peoples (IoP) etc.